Amoshappy/golang/example-scylla/README.md

 Two environment variables must be set: `COMPOSE_SCYLLA_URLS` and `COMPOSE_SCYLLA_MAPS`

-* COMPOSE_SCYLLADB_URL - the Compose connection string for the ScyllaDB database.
+* COMPOSE_SCYLLA_URL - the Compose connection string for the ScyllaDB database.
 Remember to create a user for ScyllaDB and include that user's credentials in the URL.
-* COMPOSE_SCYLLADB_MAPS - the Address Translation Map for the ScyllaDB database.
+* COMPOSE_SCYLLA_MAPS - the Address Translation Map for the ScyllaDB database.
 Copy the full contents as shown on your deployment's overview page.

 ### Examples